Juno vs Endy Mattress Comparison

 Frequently Asked Questions

-How does the sleep trial from Endy and Juno work?
+How does a sleep trial work?

-Which mattress is better for me if I sleep hot?
+Which mattress is better for hot sleepers?